bitcoin

 ssl://my.electrum.server:50002

-After setting up the server you will need to restart Nunchuk for changes to take effect.
+After setting up the server, you will need to restart Nunchuk for the changes to take effect.

 Coldcard MK4

-I assume you aren't completely new to Bitcoin but if so, please refer to this guide instead.
+I presume you are not entirely unfamiliar with Bitcoin, but if you are, please refer to this guide instead.

 Last but not least, don't forget to enable NFC in Settings -> Hardware On/Off -> NFC Sharing -> Enable NFC.

-Once you're done setting up Coldcard you can move on to the next step.
+Once you have finished setting up Coldcard, you can proceed to the next step.

 Coldcard MK4